 Can you live in the country of your choice

 Deciding on what county you want to live in is one thing.
-Being able to actually live there is another.
-There might also be a limit on how long you can actually stay in the county of your choice.
+Being able to live there is another.
+There might also be a limit on how long you can stay in the county of your choice.
+This is a key part of moving abroad.
 For example, Europe’s Schengen zone’s requirements.

-The Schengen short stay visa allows you to “transit through or an intended stay in the territory of the Schengen States of a duration of no more than 90 days in any 180 days period.”
-Always check legal requirements of the country you are planning on settling.
+The Schengen short-stay visa allows you to “transit through or an intended stay in the territory of the Schengen States of a duration of no more than 90 days in any 180 days period.”
+Always check the legal requirements of the country you are planning on settling.

 So what are other ways to stay in a given country legally?

 The best way to live in a county is to be a citizen of it.
 However, if you’re not a dual citizen, but have ancestors that came from there, you might be in luck.
 Many countries will gladly honour your heritage as long as you have proof of your ancestry.
-One thing to keep in mind is that who that lucky relative is might depend on the country itself.
+One thing to keep in mind before choosing this as your moving abroad guarantee is that not all relatives qualify.
+It depends on the country itself.

 Spouse with the hookups

-Occasionally, if your spouse has the citizenship of the country you are planning on living in, the process could be more straightforward.
+Occasionally, if your spouse has the citizenship of the country you are planning on living in, the process of moving abroad could be more straightforward.
 Check for loopholes and any special clauses to make sure.

 Your spouse can also become your sponsor if the country you want to live in recognizes their citizenship.
 For example, if your spouse is a citizen of the European Union, they might be able to sponsor your ability to reside in a country within the EU even if it’s not the country of their citizenship.